deejaygraham/deejaygraham.github.io/_posts/2015-02-15-sketchnote-challenge.md

 ## Update

-The judges have spoken and here's the link to [the list of winners](http://sketchnotearmy.com/blog/2015/2/23/sketchnoting-challenge-david-allen-on-mac-power-users-and-th.html)
+The judges have spoken and here's the link to [the list of winners](http://sketchnotearmy.com/blog/2015/2/23/sketchnoting-challenge-david-allen-on-mac-power-users-and-th.html).
+I didn't win but got an honourable mention :)